 Sleep-related outcome measures obtained with wearable sensors provide valuable data in clinical trials.
-In addition to reducing the tremendous burden and cost associated with the traditional methods of assessing sleep, they offer an opportunity to take a more in-depth, day-to-day look into how a patient feels, functions, and survives.
+In addition to reducing the tremendous burden and cost associated with the traditional methods of assessing sleep, wearable technology offers an opportunity to take a more in-depth, day-to-day look into how a patient feels, functions, and survives.

 Let’s go over the highlights of sleep-related health issues and the promising wearable technology available to assess sleep outcome measures in real-world settings.

-Lack of Sleep Can Point to and Increase Risk for Serious Health Issues
+Lack of Sleep Can Point to an Increase Risk of Serious Health Issues

 Polysomnography; The Gold Standard for Assessing Sleep

 Traditional sleep studies require patients to travel to an on-site clinic or laboratory and be monitored overnight with a multi-sensor polysomnography (PSG) system.
 Sleep PSG incorporates electrophysiological recordings of:

 - Brain activity measured from scalp electroencephalography (EEG)

 - Heart rhythm measured from electrocardiography

 Respiratory rate is also commonly measured to identify breathing disruptions.
 The recordings are combined into a multi-channel polysomnogram and manually scored by a trained sleep researcher.